Could Idiopathic Hypersomnia be the reason you are struggling with sleep?

 What types of Idiopathic hypersomnia treatments are there?

-As with quite a few rarer sleeping disorders, there is no specific Idiopathic hypersomnia treatment that is known to be completely successful.
+As with quite a few rarer sleeping disorders, there is no specific treatment that is known to be ultimately successful.
 There have been many options tried.
 These include:

 • Amphetamines